apache/activemq-artemis/RELEASING.md

     2. book.pdf version of hacking-guide (generated with `gitbook pdf`)
 7. Copy `src/components/artemis/documentation/javadocs/javadoc-latest` to `src/components/artemis/documentation/javadocs/javadoc-<old-version>`.
 8. Create `src/components/artemis/documentation/javadocs/javadoc-latest` and copy the contents of `apache-artemis-<new-version>/web/api` into it.
-9. Update `src/components/artemis/documentation/previous-docs.md`.
-Copy the block of HTML dealing with the 2nd-to-last release, paste it above the original, and modify the version numbers for the last release.

-Run `svn add` for all the added directories & files and then `svn commit -m "updates for <version> release"`.
+Run `git add` for all the added directories & files and then `git commit -m "updates for <version> release"`.
-The changes should be published automatically by the `jekyll_websites` builder of the [apache buildbot](https://ci2.apache.org/#/builders).
+Once pushed, the changes should be published automatically by the `jekyll_websites` builder of the [apache buildbot](https://ci2.apache.org/#/builders).

 Note: Generating PDFs, etc. with gitbook requires the installation of [Calibre](https://calibre-ebook.com).
 You can install this manually, but it is recommended you use your platform's package management to install